mads-capstone-team24-summer-2025/ghost-cell-busters/README.md

 ---

+## AI Assistance Statement

+    Parts of this project’s research, summarization, and code/documentation drafting were assisted by AI tools:
+    - OpenAI ChatGPT (GPT-5) — Used for brainstorming, drafting, summarizing, and refining documentation.
+    - Google NotebookLM — Used for information summarization and note structuring.
+    - Anthropic Claude (via GitHub Copilot) — Used for code suggestions, completions, and inline documentation assistance.
+    These tools were used to support and accelerate human-led work.
+All AI-generated content was reviewed, validated, and edited by the project authors.

+---
 ## Statement of Work
 ### Rajeev Prasad:
 1) Led data preprocessing and feature engineering, including calculation of biological scores (CNV, cell cycle, apoptosis, oxphos).